NVIDIA/NVFlare/examples/getting_started/README.md

 (nvflare_example)$ pip install -r requirements.txt
 ```

-For more detailed installation instructions including cloning the repository and checking out the examples in the code,
+For more detailed installation instructions including virtual environment setup, cloning the repository and checking out the examples,
-virtual environment setup, or how to use Docker, see the installation section of the [documentation](https://nvflare.readthedocs.io/en/main/quickstart.html).
+or how to use Docker, see the installation section of the [documentation](https://nvflare.readthedocs.io/en/main/quickstart.html).

 ### Examples
 We provide several examples to quickly get you started using NVFlare's Job API.